Mirati Therapeutics, Inc. (NASDAQ:MRTX) EVP Sells $75,559.77 in Stock

-Mirati Therapeutics, Inc. (NASDAQ:MRTX) EVP Jamie Christensen sold 627 shares of Mirati Therapeutics stock in a transaction dated Tuesday, January 18th.
-The shares were sold at an average price of $120.51, for a total value of $75,559.77.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Mirati Therapeutics, Inc. (NASDAQ:MRTX) EVP Jamie Christensen sold 627 shares of the business’s stock in a transaction dated Tuesday, January 18th.
+The stock was sold at an average price of $120.51, for a total transaction of $75,559.77.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.

 Jamie Christensen also recently made the following trade(s):

-Several institutional investors have recently bought and sold shares of the company.
-Avoro Capital Advisors LLC increased its position in shares of Mirati Therapeutics by 7.0% in the second quarter.
-Avoro Capital Advisors LLC now owns 5,000,000 shares of the biotechnology company’s stock valued at $807,650,000 after buying an additional 325,000 shares in the last quarter.
-Wellington Management Group LLP increased its position in shares of Mirati Therapeutics by 10.9% in the third quarter.
-Wellington Management Group LLP now owns 3,440,222 shares of the biotechnology company’s stock valued at $608,611,000 after buying an additional 336,737 shares in the last quarter.
-Perceptive Advisors LLC increased its position in shares of Mirati Therapeutics by 6.3% during the third quarter.
-Perceptive Advisors LLC now owns 3,387,745 shares of the biotechnology company’s stock worth $599,326,000 after purchasing an additional 201,847 shares in the last quarter.
-Price T Rowe Associates Inc. MD increased its position in shares of Mirati Therapeutics by 25.4% during the second quarter.
-Price T Rowe Associates Inc. MD now owns 1,921,779 shares of the biotechnology company’s stock worth $310,425,000 after purchasing an additional 389,279 shares in the last quarter.
-Finally, RTW Investments LP increased its position in shares of Mirati Therapeutics by 2.4% during the third quarter.
-RTW Investments LP now owns 1,492,532 shares of the biotechnology company’s stock worth $264,044,000 after purchasing an additional 35,000 shares in the last quarter.
+A number of research analysts recently commented on MRTX shares.
+Zacks Investment Research upgraded shares of Mirati Therapeutics from a “sell” rating to a “hold” rating and set a $166.00 price target on the stock in a research note on Wednesday, October 6th.
+BMO Capital Markets assumed coverage on shares of Mirati Therapeutics in a research report on Thursday, November 18th.
+They set an “outperform” rating and a $187.00 target price on the stock.
+Three research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+According to data from MarketBeat.com, Mirati Therapeutics currently has an average rating of “Buy” and an average target price of $199.50.

-MRTX has been the subject of several recent analyst reports.
-SVB Leerink raised their price target on Mirati Therapeutics from $195.00 to $205.00 and gave the stock an “outperform” rating in a report on Tuesday, September 21st.
-Morgan Stanley lifted their target price on Mirati Therapeutics from $160.00 to $173.00 and gave the stock an “equal weight” rating in a report on Tuesday, September 21st.
-Oppenheimer lifted their target price on Mirati Therapeutics from $160.00 to $175.00 and gave the stock a “market perform” rating in a report on Tuesday, September 21st.
-BMO Capital Markets began coverage on Mirati Therapeutics in a report on Thursday, November 18th.
-They set an “outperform” rating and a $187.00 target price for the company.
-Finally, Zacks Investment Research raised Mirati Therapeutics from a “sell” rating to a “hold” rating and set a $166.00 target price for the company in a report on Wednesday, October 6th.
-Three research analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-Based on data from MarketBeat.com, Mirati Therapeutics presently has a consensus rating of “Buy” and a consensus price target of $199.50.
+Institutional investors have recently modified their holdings of the company.
+Itau Unibanco Holding S.A. bought a new stake in shares of Mirati Therapeutics during the 2nd quarter worth approximately $27,000.
+Daiwa Securities Group Inc. lifted its stake in Mirati Therapeutics by 77.0% in the 3rd quarter.
+Daiwa Securities Group Inc. now owns 177 shares of the biotechnology company’s stock valued at $31,000 after purchasing an additional 77 shares during the last quarter.
+Berman Capital Advisors LLC lifted its stake in Mirati Therapeutics by 84.9% in the 3rd quarter.
+Berman Capital Advisors LLC now owns 196 shares of the biotechnology company’s stock valued at $34,000 after purchasing an additional 90 shares during the last quarter.
+CI Investments Inc. bought a new position in Mirati Therapeutics in the 3rd quarter valued at approximately $35,000.
+Finally, US Bancorp DE lifted its stake in Mirati Therapeutics by 73.2% in the 2nd quarter.
+US Bancorp DE now owns 272 shares of the biotechnology company’s stock valued at $44,000 after purchasing an additional 115 shares during the last quarter.

 Mirati Therapeutics, Inc operates as a clinical-stage oncology company, which engages in the development of novel therapeutics.
 The firm’s products targets the genetic and immunological promoters of cancer.
 Its clinical pipeline consists of Adagrasib, MRTX1133, and Sitravatinib.
 The company was founded on December 13, 1995 and is headquartered in San Diego, CA.